 Classification of Income Under Profits and Gains of Business or Profession

-As per Section 28, the following conditions need to be met in order to determine whether an income is to be considered as profits and gains from a business or profession, they are as follows:
+As per 80d income tax, the following conditions need to be met in order to determine whether an income is to be considered as profits and gains from a business or profession, they are as follows:

 - A business or profession should exist.